 “Nope.
 We’ll die long before then.
 It was your desire to be permanent, not ours.
 Be careful what you wish for.
 Although…” Akayama scratched under her beak.
 “When you obliterated Lucille’s generous suicide-pill, you probably absorbed its self-destruct sequence wirelessly.
 You can cast off this mortal coil any time you like.”

 The Enemy Hurricane just squealed in pain.
 Akayama sighed.

 “Tell me,” she signaled, “do you fear God?”
 She received no answer.
 “If there ever comes a time you could be called dead, Lucifer will drag you to his darkest pit.
 You might shout to God for mercy—and I will look down in pity and remind you, you had your chance.”
 Akayama shrugged.
 “Oh, I almost forgot.”

 She shook one wing and a tiny green speck fell from her sleeve onto her longest feather.

 “Although you’re suffering, o Hurricane, understand that your hundred pilots are safe and sound.
-I’ve snagged them from the Hurricane Planet allied with me.
-Out of curiosity I fed them through the machine learning algorithm which recreated Earth, to reduce them to their most basic form.
-I’ve met humans whose psyches could hold half of all living creatures.
+I included them in the algorithm reducing Earth to its most basic forms.
 I’ve met humans whose compassion extended to every sentient being.
-Anihilato’s complicated form reached every corner of humanity’s deepest, darkest, most vile crevices.
+Anihilato’s complicated form reached every corner of humanity’s most vile crevices.
 But you?”